Zabolekar/acordes/README.md

 - with four notes: Cm6, C6, Cm7, CmM7, C7, CM7

 If octave numbers are present in the tuning, the notes in the output are colored so that notes of the same color form a non-inverted chord.
-The color palette can be configured in the `colors.json` file.

 The `instruments` module contains a few predefined tunings.
 For some instruments, there is only one tuning, for some there are many: